technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 ## Exercise 3: Install the self-hosted integration runtime on the SAP virtual machine

 In order for Azure Synapse Analytics to utilize the locally hosted OData services on the SAP virtual machine, a self-hosted integration runtime must be installed.
 The self-hosted integration runtime is used to establish connectivity between Azure Synapse Analytics and other non-public internet facing compute resources.
-These can be on-premises resources or those protected by virtual networks and firewalls.
+These can be on-premises resources and those protected by virtual networks and firewalls.

 ### Task 1: Download and install the self-hosted integration runtime